 Egg Frittata and Easter Bread on Easter Sunday

 For breakfast or brunch, growing up, we always feasted on a delicious egg frittata.
-Frittata (pronounced “fri – tat – taa”) is an egg based Italian dish, similar to quiche.
-Frittatas may contain meats, cheeses (traditionally, ricotta cheese), vegetables and even pasta.
+Frittata (pronounced “fri – tat – taa”) is an egg-based Italian dish, similar to quiche.
+Frittatas may contain meats, cheeses (traditionally, ricotta cheese), vegetables, and even pasta.
 They can be as thick as a hearty quiche, or a bit thinner, depending on the ingredients and preferences.

 The photo above was Easter Bread that I ordered in the past from a local bakery.
 It was hot and fresh out of their oven, and quite delicious!
-It’s a sweat bread, and best eaten when it’s fresh.
+It’s a sweet bread, and best eaten when it’s fresh.
 The eggs in the bread are normally removed to make egg salad or add to any dish that calls for hard-boiled eggs.

 You can use freshly decorated eggs, or plastic eggs filled with tasty treats.
 You can also use plastic eggs filled with prizes and treats, and hide them around the house or yard for a fun Easter Egg Hunt!

 For Easter dinner, our family traditionally had an Italian favorite, called “Ponzette” which was actually a stuffed breast of veal.
 I always heard that word growing up, but I recently looked it up to see if it was a real word.
 I think the real word is panzetta, but my mom always pronounced it as “pon-zette.”
 I have never made it, and only remember having it growing up as a child.